The pillowcase with rips… garbage, right?! This is what happens when a teenager plays with a pillow.

 First, cut out salvageable pieces.
 Then identify similar sizes to sew together.
 If there is a long skinny piece, save it as is.

 Tip: Leaving a long/wide enough piece and folding it in half will make 1 less seam you need to sew.

 Next, iron the pieces so they’re flat, and trim any uneven edges.

 Tip: Although setting up the iron takes time and space, it makes the sewing part easier.
 So don’t skip it!

-Lastly, take 2 similar sized pieces and trim them to the same size.
+Lastly, take 2 similar-sized pieces and trim them to the same size.
 Once they are the same size, pin them together.
-If you have a big enough piece, all you need is to fold it in half and pin.
+If you have a big enough piece, all you need is to fold it in half and pin it.